prenaux/niLang/README.md

 In addition, niLang incorporates an automated introspection system for C++ modules, interfaces, and enums, facilitating seamless interoperability with other programming languages.
-By default, niLang offers integration with niScript (a Squirrel scripting language derivative) and the Java Virtual Machine (JVM).
+Builtin niLang offers integration with niScript (a Squirrel scripting language derivative) and has the foundation for the JVM/JNI.

 # Setup the environment